PoisotLab/ms_networkary_classifiers/README.md

 interactions *do not* exist starts gaining importance.

-![When trained on their optimally biased training set, most models were able to maximize their performance; this is not true for decision tree, which had a very low PR-AUC, and to some extent for ridge regression who had a slow increase with network connectance.
+![When trained on their optimally biased training set, most models were able to maximize their performance; this is not true for decision tree, k-NN, and to a lower extent RF.
 The ensemble had a consistently high performance despite incorporating poor models.](figures/optimal_value.png){#fig:optimvalue}

 When trained at their optimal training set balance, connectance still had a significant impact on the performance of some machines [@fig:optimvalue].
-Notably, Decision Tree, Random Forest, and Ridge Regression had low values of PR-AUC.
+Notably, Decision Tree, and k-NN, as well as Random forest to a lower extent, had low values of PR-AUC.
 In all cases, the Boosted Regression Tree was reaching very good predictions (especially for connectances larger than 0.1), and the ensemble was almost always scoring perfectly.
 This suggests that all the models are biased in different ways, and that the averaging in the ensemble is able to correct these biases.
 We do not expect this last result to have any generality, and provide a discussion of a recent example in which the ensemble was performing worse than its components models.

 # Do better classification accuracy result in more realistic networks?

-In this last section, we generate a network using the same model as before, with $S_1, S_2 = 50, 80$ species, a connectance of $\approx 0.16$ ($\xi = 0.19$), and a training set balance of $0.5$, as @fig:optimbias suggests this is the optimal training set balance for this range of connectance.
+In this last section, we generate a network using the same model as before, with
+$S_1, S_2 = 50, 80$ species, a connectance of $\approx 0.16$ ($\xi = 0.19$), and
+a training set balance of $0.5$, as @fig:optimbias suggests this is the optimal training set balance for this range of connectance.
 The prediction made on the complete dataset is presented in @fig:ecovalid.
-Visualizing the results this way highlights the importance of exploratory data
-analysis: whereas all models return a network with interactions laying mostly on the diagonal (as expected), the Ridge Regression is quite obviously biased.
-Despite this, we can see that the ensemble is close to the initial dataset.

 ![Visualisation of the raw (un-thresholded) models predictions for one instance of a network prediction problem (shown in the "Dataset" panel).
 Increasing the